AlexRamos93/anestech/README.md

 1.1 - Create two database schemas, one for dev and the second one for testing.

-1.2 - Create a .env file following this template:
+1.2 - Create a .env file with the following template:
 ```
 PORT=
 DB_USERNAME=